Bracken Cave: Bat haven

 The Bracken Cave is the destination every March or April of over 20,000,000 Mexican free-tailed bats (Tadarida brasiliensis).
 These bats fly as much as 1,000 miles from Mexico to this cave.
 After arriving in the cave, the migrant mothers give birth to pups.
 An astounding 500 pups have been recorded clinging to 1 sqft of the cave walls—an ingenious way for keeping warm; the temperature is around 102 F. The city of San Antonio, a local developer, and conservation groups reached agreement on "a $20 million deal" in 2014, to ensure that human development would not encroach on the bats, and that the sky near their cave would remain dark at night.

 Farming benefits

-From March to October, the bats at Bracken Cave emerge between 6 and 8 p.m. flying southeast on a collision course with bugs such as cotton bollworth moths and army cut-worm moths being pushed away from crops southwest by winds.
+According to Mike Pacheco, U.S. Department of Agriculture wildlife biologist for Randolph Air Force Base, "From March to October, the bats at Bracken Cave emerge between 6 and 8 p.m. flying southeast on a collision course with bugs such as cotton bollworth moths and army cut-worm moths being pushed away from crops southwest by winds."